waterbycounty

 What's happening with rivers in Prince George's County right now?

-Prince George's County's primary USGS streamgage on the WESTERN BRANCH is currently reading 94.4 cubic feet per second — 89% of the long-term mean of 106.57 cfs.
+Prince George's County's primary USGS streamgage on the WESTERN BRANCH has a pipeline snapshot of 94.4 cubic feet per second — 89% of the long-term mean of 106.57 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Prince George's County water compare to the Maryland average?